 It is important that you MEASURE YOUR BOX SPRING to make sure you order the correct size bed frame.
 Many of our bed frames are designed to fit one size only.
 (We do have a few bed frames that fits twin, full, queen, and king, but those are exceptions, not the rule.)

 MEASURING YOUR BOX SPRING IS especially critical when you are ordering KING or CALIFORNIA KING size.
-There IS a difference, and the two sizes are often confused, even by people who sell furniture and bedding.
+There IS a difference in the bed size dimensions.
+The two sizes are often confused, even by people who sell furniture and bedding.
 If a salesperson tells you that he is selling you a KING size bed frame or mattress set, DO NOT take his word for it.
 We cannot stress enough how important it is to MEASURE YOUR BOX SPRING!

 If you have a KING size box spring, it will be approximately 76" wide by 80" long.
 If you have a CALIFORNIA KING, your box spring will be approximately 72" wide by 84" long.
 We recommend measuring your box spring, rather than the mattress, because the box spring is the part that fits into the bed frame.

 Mattress manufacturers began to "skimp" on the standard sizes of box springs and foundations in the last decade.
 We've seen full size box springs measuring as little as 52 inches wide and 74 inches long.
 Queen foundations or box springs are usually around 59 inches wide by 78 inches long, not the longtime standard of 60 inches wide X 80 inches long.